Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 For snorkelers, there is a recommended snorkel trail which goes along the southern part of Keem Bay and is doable in either low or high tide, making it suitable for beginners.

-Adventure Centres
+Adventure Centres Nearby

-Some Practical Info for your Visit
+Practical Info for your Visit

 Parking

 There is a substantial parking area directly in front of the beach, but in recent years, there has been an explosion in numbers visiting in the summer months.
-You may get lucky and get a spot in front of the beach, but otherwise you have 3 other options:
+During my last visit at around 5pm, some cars were beginning to leave and we got parking in front of the beach.

-1. Park at one of the two smaller parking areas a few hundred yards upslope from the main carpark
+- Park at one of the two smaller parking areas a few hundred yards upslope from the main carpark

-2. Park up beside the toilets.
+- Park up beside the toilets.

-If you must park upslope along the approach road to the beach, make sure to have the handbrake on!
+If you must park along the approach road to the beach, make sure to have the handbrake on!

 Camping

 If visiting in the busy months and the bins are overfilled, please bring your rubbish with you and dispose of in the bins in nearby Dooagh or Keel.
-Please, please bring you rubbish with you and leave absolutely no trace.

 Toilets